-Teaching Assistant: TBD Office Hours: TBD E-mail: TBD
+Teaching Assistant: TBD Office Hours: TBD E-mail: xxx@stern.nyu.edu

 Course Overview:

 A solid foundation in the fundamentals of accounting is critical to understanding business.
 The financial information that a company generates and communicates to internal and external decision-makers such as owners, managers, employees, investors, creditors, analysts and regulators is the narrative of the company.